 One historian, George Kunz, attributes the worst damage to the Opal’s reputation as coming from a book called ‘Anne of Geierstein’, published in 1892.
 People interpret the book’s story as a woman being bewitched and eventually dying after her opal touches holy water, and mysteriously changes colour.
 Kunz says that this damaged the opal gemstone market in Europe beyond repair, but that tragically this is because people misinterpreted the story.
 In fact, the opal was warning its owner of poisoning (the real cause of her death) – so it was meant to be lucky after all!

 So, although more recent history has seen the opal lose some of its popularity to superstition and misunderstanding – in some parts of southern Europe and the Middle East people still will not sell or buy it – we believe that it’s time to go back to the way it has been viewed for far more of history: as a lucky stone, representing truth and hope.
 Even Shakespeare admired the opal, calling it “that miracle and queen of gems”.
 Queen Victoria was also a fan, wearing opals throughout her reign, and keeping a large personal collection of them.

 There you have it – a potted history of the dark and mysterious opal, with as many facets and colours to its past as you can find within the stones themselves.
-Here at Origin31 it’s one of our favourite stones to work with – why not have a look at some of our designs and see what fortunes opal might bring you?
+Here at Origin31 it’s one of our favourite gemstones to work with when hand making our collections or our bespoke jewels– why not have a look at some of our designs and see what fortunes opal might bring you?